ganyicz/bond/README.md

 ### <script setup>

-The `<script setup>` tag separates your JavaScript logic from your Blade template.
-Bond extracts and bundles this code into a single file using Vite.
-The component will be mounted on the element where you place `{{ $attributes }}`.
+Bond\`s Vite plugin scans all blade files within your `resources/views` directory, extracts code from `<script setup>` tags and bundles them into a single file using Vite.
+The script tags will never actually get rendered on the page.

 ```html
 <script setup>